NamrataGhosh/Data-Analytics-Projects/Uber-Trip-Analysis/Raw_Dataset/README.md

 This folder contains the original Uber trip dataset used for the project.

-The raw dataset represents the data before any cleaning or transformation.
-It serves as the starting point for the Uber Trip Analysis project.
+The raw dataset was used as the starting point for the data cleaning and analysis process.

-The dataset was used to analyze trip patterns, booking status, city-wise activity, payment methods, and other trip-related information.
+The dataset contains information related to Uber trips, including city, booking status, payment method, and other trip-related attributes.